watson-developer-cloud/botkit-middleware/README.md

 If you have an existing Slack bot, then copy the Slack token from your Slack settings page.

 Otherwise, follow [Botkit's instructions](https://github.com/howdyai/botkit/blob/master/readme-slack.md) to create your Slack bot from scratch.
-When your got is ready, you are provided with a Slack token.
+When your bot is ready, you are provided with a Slack token.
 ### Bot setup

 This section walks you through code snippets to set up your Slack bot.
 If you want, you can jump straight to the full example [here](/examples/simple-bot).